dcharilasAW/auth-service-multi-provider-poc/README.md

 Login in app as `alice/alice`.
 As this user you should have the `GAME_VIEW` role, but not the `GAME_PLAY` one.

+You can export Keycloak conf by running the following command in terminal.
+You can then find the exported files inside the container under the path `/tmp/export`.
+`docker exec -it auth-service-multi-provider-poc-keycloak-1 /opt/keycloak/bin/kc.sh export --dir /tmp/export`

 **Auth Service**
 Acts as a wrapper for IAM providers, currently supporting Auth0 and Keycloak.
 Connections details, as well as client configuration can be found in `application.yml`.
 Supported operations: